ChiChou/icloud-token-leak-poc/README.md

 Bonus:

-* iCloud REST API has (improper?) a cache policy, making NSURLSession to leak sensitve tokens to the database
+* iCloud REST API has a (an improper?) cache policy, making NSURLSession to leave sensitve tokens in the database
 * `com.apple.Preferences` app can leak the iCloud Authorization header for us
 * Luckily, this database can not be read before first unlock

-I don't want to call it a bug since the only way to trully exploit it is to weaponize this with some other sandbox escape exploit.
+I don't want to call it a bug since the only way to truly exploit it is to weaponize this with some other sandbox escape exploit.
 For example: medialibraryd arbitrary SQLite database access

 * https://support.apple.com/en-il/HT210118
 * https://www.slideshare.net/cisoplatform7/fasten-your-seatbelts-we-are-escaping-ios-11-sandbox